Migration from NethService/SME Server¶

 No custom template is migrated during the migration process.
 Check the new template files before copying any custom fragment from the old backup.

 Before running the migration procedure, read carefully all the sections of this chapter.

 You should configure an accounts provider before starting the migration procedure.

 Before running NethServer in production, some considerations about the network and existing mail client configurations are required: what ports are in use, if SMTPAUTH and TLS are enabled.
-Refer to Client configuration and Special SMTP access policies sections for more informations.
+Refer to mail client configuration and Special SMTP access policies section for more information.

 In a mail server migration, the source mail server could be on production even after the backup has been done, and email messages continue to be delivered until it is taken down permanently.

 runs on the destination host and synchronizes destination mailboxes

 -p PORT ssh port on source host (default 22)

 ssh with public key authentication.